latczar/SalesTestAutomation/README.md

 ## Reporting

 Will be adding test reporting function in the future.
-As well as the plugin to support CI and also to have the individual test reports joined as one via the Jenkins Cucumber-JVM-Reports plugin which is yet to be configured.
+As well as a plugin to support CI and also to have the individual test reports joined as one via the Jenkins Cucumber-JVM-Reports plugin which is yet to be configured.